stevenjohnstone/go-bpf-gen/README.md

 # About

-Generate bpftrace programs suitable for tracing a golang program on x86-64 with golang >= 1.17.
+Generate bpftrace programs suitable for tracing a golang program on x86-64 built with golang.

 # Why?